-The function of the heart is to effectively pump blood throughout the body and hence disturbing the blood flow and/or the rhythm of the heartbeats negatively impacts the heart's functional goals.
+The function of the heart is to effectively pump blood throughout the body, and hence disturbing the blood flow and/or the rhythm of the heartbeats negatively impacts the heart's functional goals.
 Structural defects prevent the heart from effectively pumping blood, especially during times of increased demand.
-Ion channel defects disturb the regularity of necessary electrolytes which maintain the heart's rate and rhythm.
-Consequently, untreated structural defects can result in arrhythmia, while a persistent arrhythmia may lead to structural heart changes.
+Ion channel defects disturb the regularity of necessary electrolytes, which maintain the heart's rate and rhythm.
+Consequently, untreated, structural defects can result in arrhythmia, while persistent arrhythmia may lead to structural heart changes.
 An example of this is dilated cardiomyopathy which can develop due to an excessive premature ventricular contraction (PVC) burden.

 Ion channelopathies are due to genetic defects which lead to malformation of the channel proteins.
 The outcome is electrolyte derangement; specifically potassium, calcium, sodium, and magnesium.
 Aside from ion channel defects, accessory pathways are another cause of arrhythmias.
 If a separate electrical pathway, besides the atrioventricular (AV) node, is communicating from the atria to the ventricles, rapid rate and arrhythmias may occur.